How it Works

 It's natural to compare online learning to classroom learning.
 Both learning environments have things in common: focusing on one subject area, reading books and articles, discussing your ideas with others, completing projects and writing papers.
 As in a classroom course, you have an instructor, a "guide" to the intellectual territory you are exploring.
 Learning online is usually more convenient - you attend to class online following your instructor’s explicit timelines as noted on the course syllabus, and you only need travel as far as the nearest computer.
 What's "missing" is face-to-face interaction in real time.

 Students who learn together online can - and often do - experience what can rightfully be called "community."
 They make room for and listen to each person's voice.
 They learn from one another's experience and recognize that together they can discover what is true.
+Online learners often tell us they become close to their classmates in their online courses like a traditional course.

 Participating in an Online Course